WilsonLe/payload-oauth2/README.md

 - 🔐 Configures OAuth2 with any providers
 - ✨ Zero dependencies
 - ⚙ Highly customizable
--

 # Integrations

 Technically this plugin should work with all generic OAuth2 providers.
-However, here are the list of providers that have been tested:
+Here are the list of providers that have been tested:

 | Provider | Status                                                                                                                                                                                                   | Example                        |
 | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------ |